shasankp000/PySQL/README.md

 # Note to all users
  >Requirements.txt does not install mariadb connector by defualt as its installation varies on windows and linux.
 Use install_mariadb from within PySQL shell.

+ >Json config file is auto-generated on first-time run